 If you are interested in renting your own allotment, please contact the Council on 01702 716288.

 For a wax lyrical view on allotment life, read Ray Morgan's blog here.

 ALLOTMENT HOLDERS MUST FOLLOW THE GUIDANCE FROM https://www.nsalg.org.uk/news/covid19-information/

-Follow the link below to view the rents for the various plot sizes.
+Follow the link below to view the rents for the various sites and plot sizes.
 All rents are charged annually, with invoices being sent in October.

 Please note as of 7th August 2019, a deposit for an allotment key will be £6.00.
 Anyone returning a key who paid a deposit prior to this date will just receive their £5.00 paid.

 We ask all our tenants to sign our Tenancy Agreement and adhere to the Council rules whilst using their Allotment site.
 These are put in place to ensure the safety and enjoyment of all users.